 Directors deemed independent are believed to satisfy the definitions of independence required by the rules and regulations of the SEC and the listing standards of Nasdaq.
-The board has determined that these directors and nominees meet the applicable criteria for independence as of February 1, 2019: William F. Bahl, Gregory T. Bier, Linda W. Clement-Holmes, Dirk J. Debbink, Kenneth C. Lichtendahl, W. Rodney McMullen, David P. Osborn, Gretchen W. Price, Douglas S. Skidmore and John F. Steele, Jr. A majority, 10 of our current 14 directors, meet the applicable criteria for independence under Nasdaq listing standards.
+The board has determined that these directors and nominees meet the applicable criteria for independence as of February 1, 2020: Thomas J. Aaron, William F. Bahl, Gregory T. Bier, Linda W. Clement-Holmes, Dirk J. Debbink, Kenneth C. Lichtendahl, W. Rodney McMullen, Jill P. Meyer, David P. Osborn, Gretchen W. Price, Douglas S. Skidmore and John F. Steele, Jr. A majority, 12 of our current 16 directors, meet the applicable criteria for independence under Nasdaq listing standards.

-Board Structure and Tenure - The board balances its independence, size and tenure.
-Over time and without unnecessary disruption, its goal is to achieve a board with at least 75 percent of its directors qualifying as independent.
+Board Structure and Tenure - The board seeks to balance its independence, size and tenure.
+Generally, the board expects that at least 75% of its directors will qualify as independent.
 The insurance business is complex, requiring new directors to develop a deep understanding of both our insurance operations and investment activities.
 Once this knowledge is acquired, the board expects that these directors will continue their board service for a significant period.
-As a consequence, the board expects the average tenure of its independent directors to be higher than average.
+As a consequence, the board expects the average tenure of its independent directors to be elevated.
+Following the 2020 Annual Shareholder Meeting, the board expects its then 13-member board to include 10 independent directors (76.9%), of which half will have tenure of less than 10 years and half will have tenure of greater than 10 years.